isc-projects/stork/doc/install.rst

 ----------------------

 The Stork Agent, by default, makes the
-Kea (and eventually, BIND 9) statistics are available in a format understandable by Prometheus (it works as a Prometheus exporter, in Prometheus nomenclature).
+Kea and some limited BIND 9 statistics available in a format understandable by Prometheus.
+In Prometheus nomenclature, the Stork
+Agent works as a Prometheus exporter.
 If the Prometheus server is available, it can be configured to monitor Stork Agents.
-To enable Stork Agent monitoring, the ``prometheus.yml`` (which is typically stored in /etc/prometheus/, but this may vary depending on the installation) must be edited to add the following entries there:
+To enable Stork Agent monitoring, the ``prometheus.yml`` (which is typically stored in `/etc/prometheus/`, but this may vary depending on the installation) must be edited to add the following entries there:

 .. code-block:: yaml